aws-samples/amazon-aurora-labs-for-mysql/docs/serverless/create/index.md

     Ensure you are still working in the correct region, especially if you are following the links above to open the service console at the right screen.

 Click **Create database** to start the configuration process

-!!! note
-    The RDS console database creation workflow has been simplified recently.
-Depending on your previous usage of the RDS console UI, you may see the old workflow or the new one, you may also be presented with a prompt to toggle between them.
-In this lab we are using the new workflow for reference, although the steps will work similarly in the old console workflow as well, if you are more familiar with it.

 <span class="image">![Create Database](1-create-database.png?raw=true)</span>